jojozhuang/jojozhuang.github.io/_tutorial/jekyll/deploying-personal-website-with-custom-domain.md

 ![image](/assets/images/jekyll/1642/godaddy_domain.png)

 ## 3. Setup DNS
 Now, it's time to setup DNS for your new domain.
-Add `A` record to point the new domain(eg. rongzhuang.me) to a specific IP.
+Add `A` record to point the new domain(eg. jojozhuang.github.io) to a specific IP.
 The below four IP addresses are for GitHub Pages.
 * 185.199.108.153
 * 185.199.109.153
 * 185.199.110.153
 * 185.199.111.153

-In addition, add `CNAME` record to point the new domain(eg. rongzhuang.me) to the existing github page domain(eg. jojozhuang.github.io).
+In addition, add `CNAME` record to point the new domain(eg. jojozhuang.github.io) to the existing github page domain(eg. jojozhuang.github.io).
 ![image](/assets/images/jekyll/1642/godaddy_adddns.png)

 ## 4. Enable Custom Domain and SSL on GitHub
 Go to the github repository.
 In Settings, input the custom domain and check 'Enforce HTTPS'.
 ![image](/assets/images/jekyll/1642/custom_domain.png){:width="700px"}

 The settings on GitHub and GoDaddy will be activated after a while.
-Visit the website with new domain [rongzhuang.me](rongzhuang.me).
+Visit the website with new domain [jojozhuang.github.io](jojozhuang.github.io).
 Notice that the url always starts with `https`.
 ![image](/assets/images/jekyll/1642/rongzhuang_home.png)
 Portfolio page.
 ![image](/assets/images/jekyll/1642/rongzhuang_project.png)